How to Boot Windows into Safe Mode (Windows 10 & 11)

 Understanding the Advanced Boot Options

-Here is exactly what each of those mysterious options actually does:
+Here is exactly what each of those mysterious options actually does for your system.

-Enable debugging: This is a developer mode that sends data about the Windows kernel to another connected computer.
+Enable debugging is a developer mode that sends data about the Windows kernel to another connected computer.
 It is almost never used by home users and is meant for professional programmers tracking deep system bugs.

-Enable boot logging: Windows will create a hidden text file that lists every single driver that tries to load during startup.
+Enable boot logging tells Windows to create a hidden text file that lists every single driver that tries to load during startup.
 If your PC is freezing halfway through booting, you can check this log later to see which specific file caused the crash.

-Enable low-resolution video: This starts Windows using your standard graphics card but forces it into a very basic 640×480 resolution.
+Enable low-resolution video starts Windows using your standard graphics card but forces it into a very basic 640×480 resolution.
 It is the ultimate life raft if you accidentally set your monitor to a resolution it doesn’t support, resulting in a permanent black screen.

-Enable Safe Mode: This is the bare essentials version of Windows.
-It disables all non-critical apps, fancy visual effects, and third-party drivers.
-Use this if your PC is crashing and you want to isolate the problem.
+Enable Safe Mode is the bare essentials version of Windows.
+It disables all non-critical apps, fancy visual effects, and third-party drivers so you can easily isolate the problem.

-Enable Safe Mode with Networking: Exactly like standard Safe Mode, but it loads the specific drivers required to access your Wi-Fi or Ethernet.
+Enable Safe Mode with Networking is exactly like standard Safe Mode, but it loads the specific drivers required to access your Wi-Fi or Ethernet.
 Use this if you need to download a malware scanner or grab a fresh graphics driver from the internet.

-Enable Safe Mode with Command Prompt: Instead of seeing your desktop and taskbar, you are greeted with a black window where you type text commands.
+Enable Safe Mode with Command Prompt drops you into a black window where you type text commands instead of seeing your desktop and taskbar.
 This is strictly for advanced troubleshooting when the visual interface of Windows is entirely broken.

-Disable driver signature enforcement: Windows usually blocks drivers that haven’t been digitally approved by Microsoft.
-This mode lets you bypass that security check, which is sometimes necessary when installing software for very old hardware.
+Disable driver signature enforcement lets you bypass a security check where Windows usually blocks drivers that haven’t been digitally approved by Microsoft.
+This is sometimes necessary when installing software for very old hardware.

-Disable early launch anti-malware protection (ELAM): Some sophisticated viruses start the very second you turn on your PC.
-This mode prevents Windows’ built-in scanner from stopping early drivers.
-It is a last resort used if your antivirus is accidentally blocking a critical system file and preventing a boot.
+Disable early launch anti-malware protection (ELAM) prevents Windows’ built-in scanner from stopping early drivers.
+It is a last resort used if your antivirus is accidentally blocking a critical system file and preventing a successful boot.

-Disable automatic restart after failure: Normally, if Windows encounters a fatal error, it flashes a Blue Screen for a split second and restarts, making it impossible to read.
-This mode stops that automatic restart, freezing the error message on the screen so you can take a photo of the code with your phone.
+Disable automatic restart after failure stops Windows from immediately restarting when it flashes a Blue Screen.
+This freezes the error message on the screen so you can take a photo of the code with your phone.

 Windows recovery Safe Mode options